a-trawka/gradebook/README.md

 # gradebook
 School gradebook web app by Adrian Trawka.
-Main goal: learn more and more about python backend
+Main goal: learn more and more about python and backend development

 Required:
   - **python3**